 Damilare’s health philosophy is that fitness should be safe and fun while promoting the health and wellness of the body, mind, and spirit.
 He likes to teach Zumba because he enjoys dancing, spreading joy, and encouraging, inspiring and lifting people up.
 Zumba/Dance Fitness provides him the perfect format to do all that.
 Damilare also likes traveling (currently at 34 U.S. States visited, 24 countries internationally travelled to, and 8 countries lived in across 4 continents).

 Katy likes to teach group exercise because she enjoys motivating people to improve their health and fitness.
 She thinks working out in a group setting is very empowering!
 She also believes that life is about balance.
 You have to care for all parts of yourself to achieve your best health: physical, mental, and emotional.
 Katy encourages her participants to step out of their comfort zones.
-She stepped out of her personal comfort zone by starting Krav Maga last year!
+She stepped out of her personal comfort zone by starting Krav Maga a couple years ago!